Elijbet/Portfolio_App_2019_Seperate_Repo_Frontend/README.md

 * A nice landing page design.
 * Articles page to have a navbar with 'new post' and search bar from Vuetify.
 * Form validations.
+* Carrierwave upload an image from vue front to rails api.